bonjourjoel/aicodepub/README.md

 Turn complex requests into a specification you can read and correct before any code is produced.

-### 🐞 AI-assisted debugging workflows
+### 🐞 AI-assisted debugger

-Built-in guided debugging approaches (instrumentation-based workflows, regression investigation via Git history, etc.).
+Built-in guided debug approaches (instrumentation-based debug, regression investigation via Git history, etc.).

-### 👀 Code reviews
+### 👀 Code review

-AICode can help review PRs using your local Git repo and (optionally) MCP connectors (GitHub, GitLab, Jira, etc.).
+AICode agent can help review PRs using your local Git repo and (optionally) MCP connectors (GitHub, GitLab, Jira, etc.).

 ### 🔒 Offline-first + BYOK

-AICode is designed to avoid uploading your entire codebase:
+AI Code copilot is designed to avoid uploading your entire codebase:

 - indexing is local,
 - chat history is local,